Qatar Solar Energy Market - Growth, Trends, and Forecasts (2020 - 2025)

-The Qatar solar energy market is expected to grow at a CAGR of 15% during the forecast period of 2020-2025.
-The initiative by the government to decrease the emissions of greenhouse gas and a high potential for solar energy in the country due to its long day hours are likely to drive the Qatar solar energy market in the forecast period.
-However, the lack of incentives provided by the government for the public and businesses to adopt solar technology at the domestic level is expected to restrain the Qatar solar energy market.
+The solar energy market in Qatar is expected to register a CAGR of 15% during the forecast period of 2020-2025.
+The initiative by the government to decrease the emissions of greenhouse gases and a high potential for solar energy in the country (due to its long day hours) are the factors that are expected to drive the solar energy market in Qatar during the forecast period.
+However, the lack of incentives provided by the government for the public and businesses to adopt solar technology at the domestic level is expected to restrain the growth of the solar energy market in Qatar.

-The solar photovoltaic (PV) due to its low cost than any other solar technology in the country held a significant market share, in 2019, and is likely to dominate the Qatar solar energy market
+The solar photovoltaic (PV), due to its lower cost than any other solar technology in the country, held a significant market share, in 2019.
+It is expected to dominate the solar energy market in Qatar.

-Qatar government has set a target to generate 20% of the electricity from solar power, by 2030, and decided to invest USD 30 billion by 2030 on their renewable projects.
-This is likely to create several opportunities for the Qatar solar energy market.
+The Government of Qatar has set a target to generate 20% of the electricity from solar power by 2030.
+It decided to invest USD 30 billion by 2030 on renewable projects.
+This afctor is ex[ected to create several opportunities for the growth of the market.

-Government policy and favorable weather conditions in the country are expected to drive the Qatar Solar Energy Market during the forecast period.
+Government policy and favorable weather conditions in the country are expected to drive the growth of the market during the forecast period.

 Scope of the report